ilyasbit/aws-iprotate-python/README.md

 ## Setup Process

-generate open ssh key and copy it to your VPS
+generate open ssh key and copy it to your VPS.
 Connect to your VPS login as root and follow the command below

 - Update Package list